ocpi/ocpi/mod_locations.md

 ### 4.15 StatusSchedule *class*

 This type is used to schedule status periods in the future.
 The eMSP can provide this information to the EV user for trip planning purpose.
 A period MAY have no end.
-Example: "This station will be running from tomorrow.
+Example: "This station will be running as of tomorrow.
 Today it is still planned and under construction."

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property         | Type                                  | Card. | Description                                            |